TESOL Teacher Education programme

 ABOUT THE TESOL TEACHER EDUCATION PROGRAMME

-Students who successfully complete the course of study earn the internationally-recognised Certificate in English Language Teaching to Adults (CELTA).
-The actual CELTA component of the programme is accredited by the University of Cambridge English for Speakers of Other Languages (ESOL) and carries with it the prestige and recognition of that ancient centre of learning.
+Students who successfully complete the course earn the internationally-recognised Certificate in English Language Teaching to Adults (CELTA).
+The actual CELTA component of the programme is accredited by the University of Cambridge English for Speakers of Other Languages (ESOL) and carries with it the prestige and recognition of that historical and well-respected centre of learning.
 The TESOL TE programme is supported by the State University of New York (SUNY), Oswego, which enables students to earn academic credits recognised in North America.